Feargh/where-what/README.md

 generated dynamicaly from the information in the backend database, so it can be updated easily.

-The project is seperated into a frontend and backend folders on a github repo.
+The project is seperated into a frontend and backend folders in the github repo.

 For the frontend I used react, vite, javascript, bootstrap and openleaf maps.
+I set up the project using vite for react and javascript.
+The code is seperated into components and pages.
+The frontend has a homepage, about page, suggest a city page and then the dynamicly created city pages.
+The city pages are created using an API call to the backend and then this is stored in context.
+The context allows the links to pull up the correct recommendations and maps for the city pages using the cityId to get the correct info to populate the map and the recommendations table.
-For react I set up the project using vite and the code is seperated into components and pages.

 For the backend it is made with C# and .NET.
 I used Entity Framework (EF) Core to set up the database using seed data and migrations.
 I set up the database with two tables, one for the cities and another for the recommendations.
 The recommendations include a foreign key to link them to which city they are in.
 I created an API in the style of mimial API in the program.cs file.
 I added swagger to document the API in the backend and for testing but also used postman to test this also.

 I used C# and javascript as these are the languages I that I use in work.
 I used two different Integrated Development Environments (IDE)s.
 Visual Studio 2022